qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/window_management.rst

 Window is a widget used to show dialogs or to realize a MDI (Multiple Document Interface) applications.
 Windows can only be added to ``qx.ui.window.Desktop`` widgets, or to widgets which implement the ``qx.ui.window.IDesktop`` interface.

 Each Desktop widget must have a ``qx.ui.window.Manager``.
-If none is provided the default window Manager (``qx.ui.window.Window#DEFAULT_MANAGER_CLASS``) is used.
-The Desktop uses the Manager to handle the contained windows.
+If none is provided, the default window manager (``qx.ui.window.Window#DEFAULT_MANAGER_CLASS``) is used.
+The desktop uses the manager to handle the contained windows.

-The Manager takes care of windows z-order.
+The manager takes care of windows z-index order.
 Windows can be normal (default), always on top or modal.
-Always on top windows stay on top of normal windows and modal windows appear on front of all other windows.
-If there are a bunch of windows open and we close one, the manager will activate the window that is higher in the z-order stack.
+Always on top windows stay on top of normal windows and modal windows appear in front of all other windows.
+If there are a bunch of windows open and we close one, the manager will activate the window that is higher in the z-index order stack.

 Let's see this in action.
-We'll create a tabview with one page, create a desktop widget for the page, and add different types of windows .
-You can see how the opened windows stack on each other and when you close one, the highest z-order window will get activated.
+We'll create a tabview with one page, create a desktop widget for the page, and add different types of windows.
+You can see how the opened windows stack on each other and when you close one, the highest z-index order window will get activated.

 ::